VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 For SpikeGLX, follow these instructions:

+Make sure that your SpikeGLX version is updated, you'll need a 202306 or later version number.
+You can update to the latest SpikeGLX [here](https://billkarsh.github.io/SpikeGLX/).

 1. Download [HelloSGLX](https://github.com/billkarsh/HelloSGLX) and place the folder in a convenient location, e.g. C:/HelloSGLX
 2. Launch SpikeGLX
 3. In the Options > Command server Settings menu, make sure that *Enable Remote Command Server* option is checked.